In this Article

 4. Cold Compress

-Applying cold compress on the neck rash may provide relief to the baby from itchiness and pain.
+Applying a cold compress on the neck rash may provide relief to the baby from itchiness and pain.
 It may also soothe the skin by reducing inflammation.
-Cold compress can be applied a few times a day.
-Always remember to pat dry the area, afterwards.
+A cold compress can be applied a few times a day.
+Always remember to pat dry the area afterwards.